4 min read

 For example, customers looking for seasonal root vegetables can easily filter products tagged with "Seasonal" and "Root Vegetables," making their shopping experience seamless and efficient.

-How to create categories and tags in Local Line:
+How to create categories and tags on your store:

 • Categories: Go to Price Lists, select the list you want to edit, and click Edit Categories.
 Add new categories and assign products with the Move to Category option.